roehampton/module-content/computer-systems/assessment/assembly.md

 Part 1 of the coursework focuses on assembly programming.
 This coursework meets the module learning outcome *Write assembly code segments.* You will submit an assembly code file to complete this coursework.

-The aim of this coursework is for you to write an assembly program using `NASM` that outputs the timetables from 1 to 13.
+## Question 1: write an assembly program using `NASM` that outputs the timetables from 1 to 13.
 The output should be:

 ```
      1   2   3   4   5   6   7   8   9  10  11  12  13